Data Streams

 The downloads for gaze mapping enrichments (Reference Image Mapper, Marker Mapper) also include mapped fixations, i.e. fixations in reference image or surface coordinates respectively.

-3D Eye States
+3D Eye Poses

 The coordinate system is depicted below.
 The origin corresponds to the scene camera of the Neon Module.